Introduction to Flash Photography

 Sync Speed – A camera shutter works by opening a ‘first curtain’ and then closing a ‘second curtain’.
 With a slow shutter speed there is a short period of time when both curtains are out of the way and whole sensor is exposed.
 If you use a fast (1/4000s) shutter speed, the sensor is never fully exposed at one time.
 In this case, the shutter is exposed in sections as a small opening is moving across the sensor.
 A flash might fire at 1/10000s, so the whole sensor needs to see that.

-I had to explain how shutters work to explain sync speed.
+I have to explain how shutters work to explain sync speed.
 A camera’s sync speed refers to the fastest shutter speed you can use to fully expose the sensor while the flash is firing.
 With many cameras this sync speed is in the range of 1/250s or 1/320s.
 Check your manual if you are not sure, as this gets important later on!

-Here’s a short video that shows (in very terms) how a shutter works and how it affects sync speed:
+Here’s a short video that shows (in very simple terms) how a shutter works and how it affects sync speed:

 Some cameras allow for High Speed Sync (HSS) by firing multiple, quick flashes to make sure the whole sensor is exposed to the flash’s light.
 You can also use slow speed sync so that you can expose for the scene and then use the flash to fill in the shadows.
 An example of this is when you expose for a sunset (maybe 2s) and then fire the flash.